-Showing etiquette is not something a lot of sellers think about, but it can be a very important way to help buyers love the house they are looking at.
+Showing etiquette is not something a lot of home sellers think about, but it can be a very important way to help buyers love the house they are looking at.
 With a few etiquette tips, it can be easier for sellers and buyers to come together and agree on a contract, which benefits both of them in the long run.
-In order to make sure you have the best chance of selling your home quickly and efficiently, even in competitive markets like Northwest Calgary, there are some specific tips to be followed.
+In order to make sure you have the best chance of selling a home quickly and efficiently, even in competitive markets like Northwest Calgary, there are some specific tips to be followed.

 Take Pride in Your Neighbourhood

 When it comes to showing your house, there are a lot of ways to make buyers more interested.
 Even if it is a great house, though, the neighbourhood matters.
 Sellers who take pride in their neighbourhood and work to keep it looking nice can help with showings because they care about more than just their own home.
-Homeowners want to be able to look at their neighbourhood and enjoy living there, and buyers are going to take note of how all potential new homes looks, not just limited to the property line.
+Homeowners want to be able to look at their neighbourhood and enjoy living there, and buyers are going to take note of how all potential new homes look, not just limited to the property line.
 Having pride in the area where they live comes through, and buyers often appreciate seeing that.

 Keep Things Cleaned Up and Picked Up

 Showing a home is usually done on a schedule, but there can also be times when it needs to be done at the last minute.
 By keeping things picked up all the time, unless those things are actively being used, sellers can make their homes appealing to buyers in ways that are simple yet very effective and important.
 While it is not necessary to put every single thing away all the time, having cluttered counters and tables or kid's toys all over the floor can stop buyers from being as interested in your house because they end up being distracted by mess.

 Keep Any Pets Out Of the Way